Cecilia Suárez: Early life

 Suárez was born and raised in Tampico, a small coastal area in the northern Mexican state of Tamaulipas.
 She says that there was no theater there, and that her parents shielded her from too much play-acting as a child because "childhood was something to prolong and respect".
 She has three sisters, including the director Mafer Suárez; her father was Engino "Ben" and her mother is Ma̰ Elena.
-Suárez also has family from Asturias, Spain, and holds Spanish dual nationality from her grandfather, an Asturian who emigrated to Mexico.
+Suárez also has family from Asturias, Spain, and holds Spanish dual nationality from her grandfather, an Asturian who immigrated to Mexico.